osmbe/cyclofix-website/content/docs/using-data-map.md

 ## Using the data

-TODO: explain our data model on this page and link to the wiki
+TODO: explain our data model on this page and link to the wiki (+ overpass query?)

 You are probably  already using OpenStreetMap data!
 Smartphone apps like [maps.me](http://resultmaps.neis-one.org/osm-changesets?comment=MapComplete%20pomp#9/50.9783/3.8232) are entirely based on OSM.
 Garmin hiking and biking GPS devices come pre-loaded with OSM.
 Hiking websites like RouteYou show their routes on top of OpenStreetMap.
 Every single map you can see on Facebook is made with OSM.
 And [we even discovered Tesla cars drive autonomously on parking lots with OpenStreetMap](https://teslamotorsclub.com/blog/2019/11/04/tesla-owners-can-edit-maps-to-improve-summon-routes/)!